Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsection{Overall Results}

 Figure \ref{fig:maintestf1} plots the progressive F1 scores obtained by overall system of baseline methods and \sysname\, on the unseen test dataset as described in Section \ref{sec:datasets}.
 The x-axis denotes the increasing number of example pairs in $\train$ as active learning progresses.
 In Table~\ref{tab:allpairsal} we show the efficacy of each system at the end of AL in retrieving all duplicate pairs.
-Here we also show precision and recall values.
-We find that \sysname\ provides significant gains over baselines methods both at each stage of AL and at the end of AL.
+Here we also show precision, recall and running time.
+We find that \sysname\ provides significant gains in F1 over baselines methods both at each stage of AL and at the end of AL.

 Table~\ref{tab:allpairsal} shows that \sysname~produces the best F1 scores on all the product datasets while performing close to the best on the citation datasets.
 With respect to recall, we note that \sysname's recall is often close and in some cases, perhaps surprisingly, \emph{exceeds} \human'.
-Recall that, the intent behind \human~was to perform blocking which in turn, calls for recall.
+The intent behind \human~was to perform blocking which in turn, calls for recall.
 So it is quite surprising that on datasets such as \walmartamazon~and \abtbuy, without any external knowledge about the domain and with only limited number of judiciously chosen labels, \sysname~produces even better recall than hand-tuned blocking functions.
 Figure~\ref{fig:recall} provides a more detailed view of this phenomenon by showing the recall of the candidate set \cand\ at each stage of AL. Here we see that the recall offered by \sysname's blocker is significantly higher than other methods.
 Note the recall of \pairedFixed\ and \human\ does not change since the candidate set remains fixed.
 In most cases \onlyPaired's F1 is better than \pairedFixed\ indicating that fine-tuning the transformer parameters with the task specific training data $\train$ is helpful.
 The recall of \dittoAdapt\ is worse than \onlyPaired\ perhaps because the SentenceBert network architecture, choice of training data, and training objective are not effective in co-embedding duplicates.
 The finding on the poor performance of \dittoAdapt\ is significant because DITTO~\cite{ditto}, a recent state-of-the-art ER system proposed to use SentenceBERT as its advanced blocking strategy on their large internal dataset.